Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-ValaMW93Q7g.md

 ---
-title: "Q&A: Is it possible to use the add to-do list without visiting the crafting bench?"
+title: "October 13th, 2020 Livestream Q&A: Is it possible to use the add to-do list without visiting the crafting bench?"
 date: "2020-10-13"
 layout: transcript
 topics: